zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 Blank lines MAY be added to improve readability and to indicate related blocks of code except where explicitly forbidden.

-There MUST NOT be more than one statement per line.

 > ### Additional Zend Framework rules
 >
 > There MAY be maximum one blank line to improve readability and to indicate
 > related blocks of code except where explicitly forbidden.
 >
 > There MAY NOT be any blank line after opening braces and before closing braces.

+There MUST NOT be more than one statement per line.

+> ### Additional Zend Framework rules
+>
+> There MAY NOT be a space before a semicolon.
+Redundant semicolons SHOULD be avoided.

 ### 2.4 Indenting and Spacing